Tiozao-do-Linux/generate-fake-ldif/README.md

  +------------------------------------*/
 ```

-😎 Have you ever needed to populate an LDAP database in Samba4 with hundreds or thousands of [fake users](https://pypi.org/project/Faker/) for testing?
+🤔 Have you ever needed to populate an LDAP database in Samba4 with hundreds or thousands of [fake users](https://pypi.org/project/Faker/) for testing?

 😎 Yes!
-The purpose of this repository is to generate a file in LDIF format with fake data that can be used in the population.
+The purpose of this repository is to generate a file in LDIF format with fake data that can be used to populate an Active Directory (samba4).

 ## ❓Main doubts